How Long Can You Bleed After an Abortion?

 Second and subsequent periods

 The second period generally returns to what the individual's periods were before their procedure.
 However, it is not uncommon for it to take between two and three cycles for periods to regulate.
-If this does not occur or more than eight weeks pass and your period do not start, you must contact your provider.
+If this does not occur or more than eight weeks pass and your period do not start, you must contact your healthcare provider.

 One's monthly period will return within a month or two of their abortion; however, it is not necessary to have your period to get pregnant.
 It is possible to get pregnant within a few weeks after an abortion.
 This is because ovulation, the process of an ovary releasing an egg, occurs approximately 14 days into a 28-day menstrual cycle.
 This means ovulation occurs just a couple of weeks after a surgical or medical abortion procedure.
 If you are trying to avoid pregnancy, it is good to talk to your provider about starting birth control immediately after the abortion.